Atkins Weight Loss Program In a test of weight loss programs, 40 ... | Channels for Pearson+

 Textbook Question

 Atkins Weight Loss Program In a test of weight loss programs, 40 adults used the Atkins weight loss program.
 After 12 months, their mean weight loss was found to be 2.1 lb, with a standard deviation of 4.8 lb.
-Construct a 90% confidence interval estimate of the standard deviation of the weight loss for all such subjects.
-Does the confidence interval give us information about the effectiveness of the diet?
+Construct a 90% confidence interval estimate of the mean weight loss for all such subjects.
+Does the Atkins program appear to be effective?
+Does it appear to be practical?

 Verified step by step guidance